JuliusViktor/Global-Housing-Market-Analysis/README.md

 ## 💡 Key Questions

-How have housing prices changed over the last decade globally?
+    1. How have housing prices changed over the last decade globally?

-What economic factors (GDP, inflation, interest rates) influence housing prices?
+    2. What economic factors (GDP, inflation, interest rates) influence housing prices?

-Can we predict future housing prices using time series forecasting?
+    3. Can we predict future housing prices using time series forecasting?

 ## 📄 Datasets

 Source: Kaggle.com
 Dataset Name: Global Housing Market Analysis (2015-2024)
-Content: 201 Rows, 11 Collumns,
+Content: 201 Rows, 11 Collumns

     1. Country: The name of the countries that are listed inside the dataset